paulhendricks/titanic/README.md

 Installation
 ------------

-You can install:

--   the latest released version from CRAN with
+You can install the latest development version from CRAN:

 ``` r
 install.packages("titanic")
 ```

--   the latest development version from github with
+Or from GitHub with:

 ``` r
 if (packageVersion("devtools") < 1.6) {